nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

 **How Nested Loop Works**

 1. Planner chooses the **filtered table_a** as the **outer table** (small: ~99 rows).
-2. table_b is the **inner table** (larger, 100k rows) with an **index on id**.
+2. table_b is the **inner table** (larger, 100k rows) with an **index on id**.(PostgreSQL does NOT blindly use Nested Loop just because the outer table is small.
+It uses Nested Loop only if the inner side can be accessed efficiently (usually via an index).
+Otherwise, it will often choose a Hash Join, even when one side is small.)
+    - When b.Id is indexed: 99 outer rows × 1 index lookup each ≈ 99 operations (For each outer row (a.id), PostgreSQL does one index lookup in table_b)
+    - When b.Id is not indexed: 99 outer rows × 100,000 inner rows = 9,900,000 comparisons (For each outer row, PostgreSQL must scan all 100,000 rows of table_b)
-3. For each row in the outer table (table_a), the executor searches the inner table (table_b) for matching rows, repeating this process for every outer row — hence the term “Nested Loop.”
+4. For each row in the outer table (table_a), the executor searches the inner table (table_b) for matching rows, repeating this process for every outer row — hence the term “Nested Loop.”
-4. Output of inner table joins is passed up to parent nodes.
+5. Output of inner table joins is passed up to parent nodes.

 **Memory Hook**: